 Who is Mark Rutte and where is the Tweede Kamer?
-Find out with our guide to the political system in the Netherlands.
+Find out with our guide to the political system in the Netherlands and the Dutch government.

 Whether you’ve lived in the Netherlands for some time or you’re planning to relocate here, having a good understanding of Dutch politics can prove useful in daily life.
 After all, the government determines policy that impacts every part of your life, from finding the best schools in the Netherlands, to how much you pay for Dutch utilities.

 To help you get to grips with Dutch politics, this guide takes a closer look at the fundamentals of the political system in the Netherlands, including: